 New users install your app every day.
 Some of them will never use the product again, but some will do it every day.
 Your income highly depends on how they are going to behave in your app and how much they are interested in it.
 Because the more loyal they are the more they tend to pay.

-We can evaluate users’ interest, loyalty and degree of engagement by using a number of metrics and Sticky Factor or Stickiness Factor is one of them.
+We can evaluate users’ interest, loyalty, and degree of engagement by using a number of metrics, and the Sticky Factor or Stickiness Factor is one of them.
 We can use this metric to evaluate how stable our user base is and how regular they go to our app.
-We usually calculate it as a number of Daily unique Users divided in a number of Monthly unique Users.
+We usually calculate it as the number of Daily unique Users divided by the number of Monthly unique Users.

 Sticky Factor = DAU / MAU * 100%

 Let’s take a closer look at how this metric works.

 Let’s assume that 1,000 unique visitors open an app every day.
 It means that the DAU of this project equals 1,000.
 If these are different visitors every day then the project’s MAU is going to equal 30,000 and the Sticky Factor will equal 1 000 / 30 000 = 3%.
 This is the lowest value this metric can accept and it shows that users do not stay in the app and that its Retention Rate is, most likely, low and it doesn’t have a user base required to generate income.

 Read more: 70 links to become a better game analyst